 The data summarized in Table 2 was used to estimate pollutant loads from existing sources as of June 30, 2009, using the James River Basin calculation sheet for estimating existing source loads provided in the MS4 General Permit.
-The calculation sheet was completed for each regulated Brightpoint campus as provided in Tables 3 and 4 which address the following 2013 - 2018 MS4 General Permit special condition:
+The calculation sheet was completed for each regulated Brightpoint campus as provided in Tables 3 and 4.